 “It’s not my ministry; it’s God’s ministry through us.”

 He does this through his frequent talks that are insightful and practical – offering a Christian perspective backed by psychological findings, relevant to a Singapore context and laced with humour.

 He has also taught on subjects like the gift of prophecy at Bible colleges, including St Paul’s Theological College in Kuala Lumpur and the Haggai Institute in Bangkok.

-Gareth, who does consulting work for water treatment design on the side, is also managing director of his company Back on Track, providing coaching for individuals and corporations “to build people, to show solutions, to help them become the best version of themselves that they can be”.
+Gareth does consulting, coaching and counselling for individuals and corporations to build people, to show solutions, to help them become the best version of themselves that they can be.

 More than nine lives

 Gareth’s close shaves with death started when he was just 18 months old.

 #1 Clover-shaped pond.
 His mother took him to Highclere Castle (where Downton Abbey was later filmed) near Newbury where they lived.